cons00000/Project-lung-cancer/README.md

 This study compares two different T-stage classification methods to evaluate their effectiveness in predicting cancer stages:

 1. **RECIST Method:** The original implementation that calculates tumor diameter using the RECIST (Response Evaluation Criteria in Solid Tumors) guidelines, measuring the longest diameter of the tumor.
+For each slice of the mask, the minimum circle including all points in computed and the output gives the maximum diameter of these circles.

-2. **Ellipsoid Method:** An alternative approach that models the tumor as an ellipsoid and calculates an equivalent spherical diameter based on the tumor's volume, providing a more comprehensive representation of tumor size.
+2. **Ellipsoid Method:** An alternative approach that models the tumor as an ellipsoid for each slice.
+We then take the maxium of these diameters.

-Both methods were evaluated using the same dataset and classification criteria to ensure fair comparison.

 #### RECIST Method Performance

-The RECIST method's T-stage classification performance was evaluated using a confusion matrix, highlighting the model's strengths and weaknesses in distinguishing between different cancer stages.
+The RECIST method's T-stage classification performance was evaluated using a confusion matrix.

 <p align="center">
   <img src="Figures/recist_confusion_matrix.png" alt="RECIST Confusion Matrix" width="60%"/>
 </p>
 <p align="center">
-  <b>Figure 5a:</b> Confusion Matrix for RECIST method showing model-predicted T-stages versus the actual T-stages from the dataset.
+  <b>Figure 5a:</b> Confusion Matrix for RECIST method showing model-predicted T-stages versus the medical identified T-stages.
 </p>

 **Analysis of RECIST Classification Performance:**

-- **Strongest Performance:** The RECIST method demonstrates exceptional accuracy in identifying **T1c** stage tumors, correctly classifying 24 cases with high confidence, making it the most reliable staging category.
+- **Strongest Performance:** The RECIST method demonstrates accuracy in identifying **T1c** stage tumors, correctly classifying 24 cases with high confidence, making it the most reliable staging category.

 - **Boundary Sensitivity Challenges:** Adjacent stage confusion represents a significant limitation, with actual **T1c** cases frequently misclassified as **T1b** (13 cases) or **T2a** (20 cases).
 This pattern indicates the model correctly identifies tumor size ranges but struggles with precise diameter-based boundary determinations.